Table of Contents

 Below, we will explain to you how to use Parallels and Boot Camp Assistant to play Crab Game on your Mac.
 Again, if you have an M1 Mac, you won’t be able to use the Boot Camp Assistant method.

-Using Parallels to create a Windows 11 VM for gaming
+Using Parallels to create a Windows 11 VM for gaming on M1 Macs

 - Open this link to the Windows Insider Program website, scroll down, and click Register under Meet the Windows Insider Program.

 - On the next page, if you have a Microsoft account, use it to sign in.
 If not, create one now and sign in with it.

 - Click Register on the next page and then select Start Flighting/Flight Now.